Automattic/wp-calypso/apps/full-site-editing/full-site-editing-plugin/readme.txt

 * Hide Gutenberg's inserter (in favor of ours).
 * Use `require` (rather than `require_once`) for asset files.
 * Flag Premium Content blocks as paid to make clear they require a paid plan.
+* Onboarding: Fix the dimensions of the preview image.

 = 1.5 =
 * Global Styles: Fix a "Bad array access" error.